pratyushmaini/pratyushmaini.github.io/_posts/2020-11-16-pooling-analysis.md

 ## Positional Biases

-Analyzing the gradient propagation in BiLSTMs suggests that standard recurrent networks are biased towards the end tokens, as the overall contribution of distant hidden states is extremely low in the gradient of the loss.
-This implies that the weights of various parameters in an LSTM cell (all cells of an LSTM have tied weights) are hardly influenced by the middle words of the sentence.
+The gradient propagation in BiLSTMs suggests that standard LSTMs should be biased towards the end tokens, as the overall contribution of distant hidden states is extremely low in the gradient of the loss.
+This implies that the weights of various parameters in an LSTM cell (all cells of an LSTM have tied weights) are barely influenced by the middle words of the sentence.

-In this light, we now evaluate positional biases of recurrent architectures with different pooling techniques.
+We now verify this hypothesis by evaluating positional biases of BiLSTMs with different pooling techniques.

 ### Evaluating Natural Positional Biases